Twitter will test new conversation features out in the open

 She said that, as great as Twitter is for conversations on a wide range of topics, sometimes users need to work around the product to make it work for them.
 A perfect example of that is when people are at an event like CES and they change their username to reflect that.
 That's where having a feature like status update could come in handy, Haider said, since it can help give your followers context about what you may be tweeting about in the next week or so: "We want to turn these kinds of things into features for everyone."

-Haider also touched on Twitter threads and how those could be improved through visual flourishes, including indentations and making it easier to collapse replies so that to you see only the ones you're interested in.
+Haider also touched on Twitter threads and how those could be improved through visual flourishes, including indentations, making it easier to collapse replies and highlight only the ones you're interested in.
+If you've ever come across a popular tweet, you know how messy it can get to keep up with a conversation, and Twitter knows that's something it can improve.

 Developing...